-According to the article Glenn R. Stutzky is a clinical instructor in Michigan State University’s School of Social Work.
+According to the article, Glenn R. Stutzky is a clinical instructor at Michigan State University’s School of Social Work.
 The law he is referring to is the law that convicted would be school shooter Andrew Osantowski.
 He has some issues with Michigan’s terror law…

 The terrorism statute was designed to assist law enforcement in dealing with adults who threaten to commit acts of terrorism and not for use against school-aged children.

 So what you’re saying is that school-aged children, in this case, 17-years-old, are not capable of acts of terrorism?
 I think there are some people in Colorado and Minnesota who probably disagree with you.

 Here is the problem: The terrorism law does not distinguish between a student “making” a threat and actually “posing” a threat.